 Chitpasong Bello (affectionately known as “Chippi”) is an immigrant from Laos.
 She describes her life circumstances as challenging but is grateful for those challenges because they helped her gain the competency she needs to learn and grow.
 Chippi graduated from David Douglas, and earned numerous scholarships to attend Brigham Young University where she obtained her BSW.
 She went on to earn her Master of Science Degree with emphasis in Educational Foundation and Leadership at Portland State University.
 After graduation, Chippi worked at Clackamas Community.
 She worked at CCC for almost 20 years advancing through the ranks from frontline staff to becoming a director of Financial Aid.
 Chippi is now at Clark College as an Associate Dean of Financial Aid, Scholarships, Veteran Benefits, and Workforce Education Services.
 Chippi is also an adjunct faculty member.
 In addition to working, Chippi engages herself in community service and social justice issues.
 She has become socially conscientious; gaining competency in the area of power, privilege, and inequity.
 Chippi brings to API Forward her experiences in the education field; both on the personal and professional level.
 Chippi’s greatest passion and strength come from serving others-service to other is an honor!

-Hannah Lee is a web and graphic designer and principal of One Plum Design, a Portland, Oregon branding and web design company.
+Hannah Lee is a graphic designer and photographer at Catlin Gabel.
 Born in South Korea and after a briefly living in Germany, she emigrated to the United States with her family when she was four.
 She grew up primarily in suburban Indiana and Virginia.
 A Monroe Scholar and ROTC scholarship winner, Hannah attended the College of William & Mary and completed a BS in Psychology in 2003.
 She is a veteran of the US Army and served in Mosul, Iraq, Kentucky and throughout South Korea.
 After serving as a Medical Service Corps officer from 2003 to 2009, Hannah returned to school to pursue her passion for art and design.
 Hannah completed undergraduate and graduate course work at Virginia Commonwealth University School of the Arts and Hood College, before completing a professional certificate program in web and graphic design from the Boston University Center for Digital Imaging Arts in 2013.
+In 2015, Hannah established One Plum Design LLC, a branding and web design company.
 Committed and engaged to the community, Hannah is a volunteer and Precinct Committee Person for the Multnomah County Democrats and APANO Climate, Health, and Housing Institute fellow.

 Hoa Nguyen is a first generation Vietnamese-American born and raised in New Orleans, LA and has called Portland, OR home since 2000.
 Hoa currently works for Portland Public Schools as a School Attendance Analyst.
 Hoa is also the Student Ambassador Director for the Asian American Youth Leadership Conference (AAYLC) that is held annually at Concordia University.
 Hoa has 10 years of experience in working with youth and education.
 Over the years she has developed strategies that engage youth in meaningful ways.
 Hoa graduated from Portland State University with a BA in Sociology.
 During her undergraduate studies at PSU, Hoa was a peer mentor for the University Studies Freshmen Inquiry Program.
 After graduation, Hoa started her career in non-profits and worked for Neighborhood House Inc. for seven years.
 She held roles as a youth case manager at George Middle & Sitton Elementary Schools in North Portland.
 She was also the SUN Community School Coordinator at Robert Gray Middle School in SW Portland.
 Hoa’s vision is to build more visibility, capacity, and networking opportunities for the Asian Pacific Islander community in Portland.